-- Respond directly either to breaking news or an article or commentary published in the previous two days (for dailies) or the previous issue of a weekly paper / magazine.
-Follow the format used in the target publication.
-The typical format is: Re “Talking With the Taxman,” (national news, Jan.
+- For large publication, respond directly to breaking news or an article or commentary published in the previous day or two (or the current issue of a weekly paper or magazine).
+Follow the target publication’s norm, but a typical format is: Re “Talking With the Taxman,” (news, Jan.
 13).
 Your report neglected one key fact… Smaller papers may have looser rules, leaving you free to raise an issue without responding directly to something published.

-- Focus on one important point (don’t try to address separate issues in one letter).
-Be sure to follow the guidelines and word count limit of the target publication (up to 250 words is typical for local and regional papers, but many larger newspapers are limited to 150 or so and some magazines limit letters to less than 100 words).
+- Focus on one important point and don’t try to address separate issues in one letter.
+Be sure to follow the publication’s guidelines and word count limit (up to 250 words is common for local and regional papers, but many larger publications demand more concise letters).

 - Maximize your chance of being published by removing every non-essential word.
 For example, don’t say, “I think…” It’s obvious.
 This also minimizes the chance of editors changing the letter.

 - Use verified facts.
 Take the time to check original sources rather than repeating a “fact” cited in another media outlet.

 - Create immediacy by indicating how readers will be affected by the issue you address when possible; try to balance criticism with a positive — ask readers for action when practical.
 This includes your elected representatives — by including their names in the letter and asking for action, you can get their attention.